Im-mav3rick/IBM-git/README.md

 # IBM-git
-A git repository for IBM Git  project
+A git repository for IBM Git to calculte Simple Intrest.